zhufuyi/sponge_doc/en/web-development-mysql.md

 ### 🏷Creating a Web Service Project

+In the sponge UI interface,

+1. Click `SQL` --> `Create web service` on the left menu bar.
-In the sponge UI interface, navigate to the left sidebar, click on "SQL," and then click on "Create Web Service" Fill in the `MySQL DSN address`, click the "Get Table Names" button, select the table names (you can select multiple), and then fill in the other parameters.
+2. Select database `mysql`, fill in the `database dsn`, click the `get table names` button, select the table names (you can select multiple).
+3. Fill in the other parameters.
 Hover over the question mark `?` to view parameter explanations.

-After filling in the parameters, click the "Download Code" button to generate the complete project code for the web service, as shown in the image below:
+After filling in the parameters, click the `Download Code` button to generate the complete project code for the web service, as shown in the image below:

 ![web-http](assets/images/web-http.png)

-> [!tip] Equivalent command: **sponge web http --module-name=user --server-name=user --project-name=edusys --db-dsn="root:123456@(192.168.3.37:3306)/school" --db-table=teacher**
+> [!tip] Equivalent command: **sponge web http --module-name=user --server-name=user --project-name=edusys --db-driver=mysql --db-dsn="root:123456@(192.168.3.37:3306)/school" --db-table=teacher**

 > [!tip] The directory name format for the extracted web service code is `service_name-type-time`.
 You can modify the directory name, such as removing the type and time from the name.